Zagreb: Roads

 The city has an extensive avenue network with numerous main arteries up to ten lanes wide.
-The busiest roads are the main east–west arteries, former Highway "Brotherhood and Unity", consisting of Ljubljana Avenue, Zagreb Avenue and Slavonia Avenue; and the Vukovar Avenue, the closest bypass of the city center.
+The busiest roads are the main east–west arteries, former Highway "Brotherhood and Unity", consisting of Ljubljana Avenue, Zagreb Avenue and Slavonia Avenue; and the Vukovar Avenue, the closest bypass of the city centre.
 The avenues were supposed to alleviate the traffic problem, but most of them are nowadays gridlocked during rush hour and others, like Branimirova Avenue and Dubrovnik Avenue which are gridlocked for the whole day.
 European routes E59, E65 and E70 serve Zagreb.

 Bridges

 The first bridge with a steel construction was built in 1892 at the end of the Sava road, replacing the previous wooden bridge.
 Today, Zagreb has six road traffic bridges across the river Sava, and they all span both the river and the levees, making them all by and large longer than 200 m.
 In downstream order, these are: